ZapoVerde/RoboSmith/docs/coding and troubleshooting/coding_standard.md

   - **Rule:** A feature **MAY** depend on `src/shared` and `src/lib`, but **MUST NOT** depend on another feature directly.
 - **Tier 2: `src/shared/` (The Horizontals - The Client UI Kit):** The single, authoritative location for all reusable code shared across multiple features _within the client_.
 This includes "dumb" UI components, shared hooks, and client-specific utilities.
   - **Rule:** Code in this directory **MUST NOT** have any knowledge of a specific feature.
-- **Tier 3: `src/lib/` (The Foundation):** For foundational, client-specific, non-UI, cross-cutting concerns (e.g., Firebase setup, AI clients).
+- **Tier 3: `src/lib/` (The Foundation):** For foundational, client-specific, non-UI, cross-cutting concerns (e.g., Firebase setup, API clients).
   - **Rule:** Code in this directory **MUST NOT** depend on `src/features` or `src/shared`.

 #### **13.5 File Naming**

 File names are determined by the nature of their exports.
-The "namespace-dot" pattern (e.g., `actions.turn.dispatch.ts`) is forbidden.
+The "namespace-dot" pattern (e.g., `actions.user.login.ts`) is forbidden.

 #### **13.6 The `index.ts` Rules**